Multiplication KS2: A Guide For Primary School Teachers From Year 3 To Year 6

 2 + 2 + 2 + 2 = 8 4 x 2 = 8

-It is worth noting that throughout the process of teaching a new multiplication table that contains conceptual understanding and not merely rote learning, formative assessment must be used to decide when a student is ready to move on to the next step within the Concrete-Pictorial-Abstract approach.
+It’s important that throughout the process of teaching a new multiplication table, formative assessment is used to decide when a student is ready to move on to the next step within the Concrete-Pictorial-Abstract approach.
+This ensures conceptual understanding and not merely rote learning.

 Multiplication word problems Year 3